cornejobarraza/expo-libvlc-player/README.md

 ### Player props

-The `LibVlcPlayerView` extends React Native `ViewProps` and implements the following props:
+The `LibVlcPlayerView` extends React Native `ViewProps` and implements the following:

 | Prop               | Description                                                                        | Default     |
 | ------------------ | ---------------------------------------------------------------------------------- | ----------- |